PROTECT WHAT YOU’VE BUILT

 Can I get personal support?

 Yes.
-Every member can submit questions for Legal Clarity Sessions or in the community.
+Every active member can submit questions for Legal Clarity Sessions or in the community.
 Kiffanie isn’t your lawyer, just your guide to point you in the right direction.

 Can I upgrade or cancel anytime?